trupo-ed/trupo-ed/README.md

 - 👋 Hi, I’m @trupo-ed
 - 👀 I’m interested in big fat cocks
 - 🌱 I’m currently learning how to earn 300$
-- 💞️ I’m looking to collaborate on gay party
+- 💞️ I’m looking to collaborate in gay party
 - 📫 How to reach me ...
 <!---
 trupo-ed/trupo-ed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.